donaldrauscher/blog/_posts/2016-09-11-dollar-riddler.markdown

 \end{cases}"></div>
 {% endraw %}

-Solving this system is straightforward and yeilds the same solution as above.
+Solving this system is straightforward (substitute 1st into 2nd, 2nd into 3rd) and yeilds the same solution as above.
 We can also easily extend it for the N=6 case:
 {% raw %}
 <div class="equation" data-expr="\begin{cases}
  & P_{3} = \frac{2}{3} P_{2} \\